Monday, November 20

 Families with homeschooled children ages 5–13 can partake in hands-on learning experiences during the Zoo’s new Homeschool Programs, offered quarterly.
 Budding gardeners ages 8–13 can also become certified green thumbs in the Junior Master Gardener program for Homeschoolers.

 Mark your calendars for this year’s Homeschool Monday programs at Riverbanks Zoo and Garden!
-Beginning October 2014, we will offer a new class six times per year that will focus on a particular topic, include hands-on activities and feature live animal encounters or guided Zoo tours.
+We offer a new class six times per year that will focus on a particular topic, which include hands-on activities and feature live animal encounters or guided Zoo tours.
 Topics change monthly so you can visit again and again!

 For more information, please call 803.602.0803 or email email@example.com.

-Cost: $5 per participant.
-Includes staffing and materials.
+Cost: $5 per participating student.
 Note: If you are not a Riverbanks member, a general admission ticket will also be required.

 Capacity: Homeschool children ages 5–13 with an accompanying adult.
 A maximum of 50 students per class applies.

 Registration: Register online at least 7 days in advance of the class (the Monday before class date).
 Pay the program fee online, print off your ticket, and show your admission ticket at any admission gate on the class date.
 Once you enter the Zoo on the class date, please proceed to the Education Center 10 minutes prior to the class time.
 The program teacher will meet you and your student(s) in the lobby of the Education Building, where your admission ticket will be collected by the instructor.
 PRE-REGISTRATION IS REQUIRED.

 Scheduled Dates and Times: Programs take place twice a month, in October, November, December, February, March, and April/May.
 Programs are designed to be student centered and age appropriate for students ages 5–13.
 The dates are listed below.
 Programs are 60–75 minutes.

 Level 1 (ages 7–9) explores insects, plant life, fruits and vegetables, design and more.